flowersinthesand/portal-java/core/README.md

 The bean name of the class.
 If a bean name is not provided, the bean name will be the decapitalized form of the class's name.

 ### @Wire
 Marks the annotated field as to be wired.
-If a bean name exists, the container will find a bean by the name.
-Otherwise, the container will find a bean by the type of the field.
 The field does not need to be public.

+Exceptionally,
+* if the field type is `App`, the current `App` will be wired.
-Exceptionally, if the field type is `Room`, it will be wired regarding the value as the room name.
-If the corresponding room does not exist, it will be opened first before being wired.
+* if the field type is `Room`, a room will be found and wired regarding the bean name as the room name.

 * `String value() default ""`

 The bean name to be wired.
+If the bean name is specified and there is no matching bean with the name and the field's type, wiring will fail.
+If the bean name is not specified, the annotated field name will be the bean name instead.
+In this case, even though wiring by the name and the type fails, application will try to find a bean using the type once more.

 ### @Prepare
 Specifies that the annotated method should be be executed after dependency injection is done to perform any initialization.
 Only public methods with no arguments can be executed.